Nebulaz7/gizmo.ai/README.md

 # Gizmo.ai
-This is a speech to image model that utilizes openai's DALL-E-3 ai model to generate images though speech.
+This is a speech to image model that utilizes openai's DALL-E ai model to generate images through speech.